labsyspharm/minerva-public-website/docs/overview/index.md

 {: .fs-3 }
 {: .fw-300 }
-Clicking the gear icon brings up options to turn on/off channels and customize colors
+Clicking the ⚙️ icon brings up options to turn on/off channels and customize colors

 </div>
 <div markdown="1">